matomo-org/developer-documentation/docs/generated/master/Hooks.md

 ### Reporting.getDatabaseConfig
 _Defined in [Piwik/Db](https://github.com/piwik/piwik/blob/master/core/Db.php) in line [93](https://github.com/piwik/piwik/blob/master/core/Db.php#L93)_

-Triggered before a connection to the database is established.
-This event can be used to dynamically change the settings used to connect to the database.
+Triggered before a database connection is established.
+This event can be used to change the settings used to establish a connection.

 Callback Signature:
 <pre><code>function(&amp;$dbInfos)</code></pre>

-- `array` `$dbInfos` Reference to an array containing database connection info, including: - **host**: The host name or IP address to the MySQL database. - **username**: The username to use when connecting to the database. - **password**: The password to use when connecting to the database. - **dbname**: The name of the Piwik MySQL database. - **port**: The MySQL database port to use. - **adapter**: either `'PDO_MYSQL'` or `'MYSQLI'`
+- `array`

 ## Request